 Farm Tractor Tires

 Farm Tractor Tires are our specialty!
-Ken Jones Tires offers 75 years of experience in the Farm and Agricultural Tire Industry.
-Choosing the right Farm tractor tire depends on many different factors.
-Besides the size of the tractor tire, soil compaction, fuel economy, traction requirements, and weight of the equipment all need to be considered before you purchase.
-Farm tractor tires also come in both bias ply and radial.
-Bias ply farm tractor tires tend to be less expensive than radial farm tractor tires, but radial farm tractor tires offer a much smoother ride, longer tread life, and less soil compaction.
-We carry a full selection of Titan, Goodyear, Carlisle, BKT, Alliance, OTR, and Starmaxx Tires.
+Ken Jones Tires offers over 77 years of experience in the Farm and Agricultural Tire Industry.
+Choosing the right tire depends on many different factors.
+While size is always the first factor, ply rating, traction requirements, soil compaction, fuel economy, and weight of the equipment all need to be considered before you purchase.
+Tractor tires also come in both bias and radial ply.
+Bias ply farm tractor tires tend to be less expensive than radial farm tractor tires, but radial options offer a much smoother ride, longer tread life, and less soil compaction.
+We carry a full selection of Titan, Goodyear, Carlisle, BKT, Alliance, OTR, and Starmaxx tractor and farm tires.

-Ken Jones Tires also offers a huge selection of hay wagon tires, manure spreader tires and other implement farm tires.
+Ken Jones Tires also offers a huge selection of tires for hay wagon, manure spreaders and other farm implements.

 Not sure what you need?
-Our farm tire experts are here to help.
+Our experts are here to help!

 We now offer live chat on our main website.
 Click here to chat with a farm tire expert.

 "You are top notch.
 From the sale to the follow ups and the product that was delivered.
 Most companies would ship the tire folded and you shipped it perfectly.
 I installed the tire and it's all set.
 Thank you and yes I will use your site again and let my friends know about you also!"